What to see and do in Meknes

-So as in all the Moroccan city, one of the most interesting thing to do is to get lost in the narrow street of the Medina, the ancient part of the city.
+So as in all the Moroccan city, one of the most exciting things to do is to get lost in the narrow street of the Medina, the old part of the city.

-Strolling in this labyrinth you will find sheer endless corridors of shops, from clothing to spices, fruit, vegetables, food, animals and, as our guide said, probably there is literally nothing you won’t find here.
+Strolling in this labyrinth, you will find sheer endless corridors of shops, from clothing to spices, fruit, vegetables, food, animals and, as our guide said, probably there is nothing you won’t find here.

-The streets are so narrow that the locals can just use hand wagon or donkey.
-The Medina is very authentic and shops sell exclusively to the demands of the locals and you won’t find the cheap trinkets like in the touristic Marrakech.
+The streets are so narrow that the locals can use hand wagon or donkey.
+The Medina is very authentic, and shops sell exclusively to the demands of the locals, and you won’t find the cheap trinkets like in the touristic Marrakech.

 Built by Moulay Ismail, Heri es-Souani is a monumental building, once the city’s Royal stables and granaries.
-Heri es-Souani was built to accommodate up to 12.000 horses and also with the purpose of preserving the immense grain reserve.
+Heri es-Souani was built to accommodate up to 12.000 horses and also to preserve the immense grain reserve.

 7) Habs Qara prison